 Guided tours of Komodo National Park

-Multi-day boat trips around Komodo National Park are one of the best things to do in Komodo.
+Multi-day boat trips around Komodo National Park are one of the best things to do.
 You get to experience the local pristine nature, enjoy the silence of the ocean, eat delicious food and experience a glorious sunrise from the boat.
 Several depart daily from Labuan Bajo – you can book yours here.

 GOOD TO KNOW: Guided multi-days boat tours also depart from Bali.
 Check them out here.